technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image89.png)

-6. Open a Notepad and make a note of URL value as  **AZURE_SEARCH_ENDPOINT** ,we use it to communicate to the service.
+6. Open a Notepad and make a note of URL value as  **AZURE_SEARCH_ENDPOINT**.
+We will use it later to communicate to the service.

     ![](./media/image90.png)

-7. Navigate to the **Keys** section and grab the API Key and save it as **AZURE_SEARCH_KEY** in your notepad.
-You will need this to communicate     with the service.
+7. Navigate to the **Keys** section (exapnd **Settings**).
+Copy the API Key (Primary admin key) and save it as **AZURE_SEARCH_KEY** in your notepad.
+You will need this later to communicate with the service.

     ![](./media/image91.png)

 ### **Task 2 : Create Azure AI multi-service resource**

-In this task, We create AI multi-service for NLP to enrich data and interact with customer through chatapp
+In this task, we will create an AI multi-service resource for NLP to enrich data and interact with customers through the chat app.

-1. Create an Azure AI multi-service resource in the **same region as your search service region.**
+1. Follow the steps below to create an Azure AI multi-service resource in the **same region (location) as that of your Azure search service**.

 2. Open a new tab in a browser and go to  `https://portal.azure.com/#create/Microsoft.CognitiveServicesAllInOne` Sign in with your Azure subscription account